janclydeambrocio-alt/HAND-SRC-Philippines-codes/README.md

 ## Citation

+These scripts were developed as part of the following thesis study:

+> **Ambrocio, J.C., et al. (2026).** *Deriving HAND-Based Synthetic Rating Curves to Delineate Flood Extents in Pampanga and Cagayan de Oro River Basins.* [Unpublished thesis].

-If you use these scripts in your research, please cite accordingly:
+If you use these scripts in your research, please cite the repository as:

 ```
-[Author Name].
-(2026).
-HAND-SRC-Philippines-codes: Python scripts for
+Ambrocio, J.C., et al. (2026).
+HAND-SRC-Philippines-codes: Python and R scripts
-Stage-Discharge Rating Curve generation using HAND-based inundation mapping.
+for deriving HAND-based Synthetic Rating Curves to delineate flood extents
+in Pampanga and Cagayan de Oro River Basins.
 GitHub. https://github.com/janclydeambrocio-alt/HAND-SRC-Philippines-codes
 ```